thomas-roos/aws-greengrass-lite/docs/examples/sample.ggLitePython/README.md

 $ journalctl -xeau ggl.sample.ggLitePython.service
 ```

-> If you do see the list of names then keep on press up arrow key until you see
+> If you do not see the list of names then continue pressing the up arrow key
-> `HELLO WORLD` text in your logs
+> until you see `HELLO WORLD` text in your logs